rogersjr/getdata-coursera-project/CodeBook.md

 ## In here, you will find all the variables used in the final data set
-#### This includes the activity, the subject and 79 measurements using the accelerometer and gyroscope
+#### This includes activity, subject and 78 measurements using accelerometer and gyroscope
 #### The data has been summarized per subject per activity

 * "activity_id"